What are the differences between Support & Maintenance?

 When taking on a new project, our support team drafts an SLA (Service Level Agreement) which outlines our response time and ensures our team's availability to your needs.
 With our remote software support services, our specialists are able to promptly handle your service requests through remote sessions upon receipt of your request.

 After receiving your support request, the first step to resolving the bug is to gain an understanding of the defect.
 We set up a meeting with you to discuss the current state of your software product, any recent changes made to the code, release updates, error messages, and any other potential factors that could have played a role in causation.

-Once our support team understands all potential impacts of the defect, we asses your systems to identify the root cause.
-While analyzing systems does includes reviewing the code attached to the disfunctional feature or function, it also involves determining other possible causes such as out-of-date subscriptions and malware.
+Once our support team understands all potential impacts of the defect, we assess your systems to identify the root cause.
+While analyzing systems does include reviewing the code attached to the dysfunctional feature or function, it also involves determining other possible causes such as out-of-date subscriptions and malware.